braeden-cs/braeden-cs.github.io/essays/Coding-Standards-The-Bane-of-my-existence-or-Heaven-sent.md

 console.log(projectEulerOne());
 ```

 This block of code won’t compile just because of a small typo in the variable ‘sum’.
-For most, they struggle to find these small mistakes.
+Even for a simple function like this, most struggle to find these small mistakes.
 Now imagine having to find these same mistakes in thousands of lines of code.
 It will feel almost impossible to do or take hours out of your day that you could have spent on more important things.
 Going through a ridiculous amount of code to figure out why my code isn’t working is absolute torture.
 It is even more dreadful when you realize that it was because of a misspelling.
 This is where a standard checker comes in handy.
 It will help in ensuring that you are properly referencing variables and that your syntax is correct.
 Using a standard checker tool, I am able to save hours of my time that I would have otherwise wasted on trying to find those minute mistakes.

 ## What I think of Coding Standards